carlosolarte/Linear-Logic-Prover-in-Maude/README.md

 # Linear Logic Theorem Prover in Maude
-Provers for intuitionistic and classical linear logic plus.
+Provers for intuitionistic and classical linear logic.

 ## Getting Started